DoctorWkt/acwj/48_Static/Readme.md

 }
 ```

-The overall effect is to treat static declarations as global declaration,
+The overall effect is to treat static declarations as global declarations,
 but to remove them from the symbol table at the end of processing an
 input file.